 The Small Business Administration maintains the Dynamic Small Business Search (DSBS) database.
 When a small business registers in the System for Award Management (SAM), there is an opportunity to fill out a small business profile that automatically populates DSBS.
 DSBS is another tool contracting officers use to identify potential small business contractors for upcoming contracting opportunities.
 Small businesses can also use DSBS to identify other small businesses for teaming and joint venturing.

-The OSDBU team actively participates in collaboration and cooperation with the 94 PTACs and over 300 local offices.
+The OSDBU team actively participates in collaboration and cooperation with APEX Accelerators.
 This nationwide network of dedicated procurement professionals helps local businesses compete successfully in the government marketplace.
-Authorized by Congress and Administered by the Department of Defense, Defense Logistics Agency (DLA), PTACs provide free or low cost/subsidized support to local businesses looking to do business with the Federal Government.
-If you have not yet contracted with a federal agency, visit your local Procurement Technical Assistance Center (PTAC) where you can learn how to write proposals, develop contracting planning tools, and get introduced to relevant opportunities in your line of work.
+Authorized by Congress and Administered by the Department of Defense, Office of Small Business Programs, APEX Accelerators provide free or low cost/subsidized support to local businesses looking to do business with the Federal Government.
+If you have not yet contracted with a federal agency, visit your local APEX Accelerator where you can learn how to write proposals, develop contracting planning tools, and get introduced to relevant opportunities in your line of work.

 General Services Administration (GSA)